Skip to content

 create_magic_link(email)Generates a one-time token (15 min expiry)

-verify_magic_link(token)Validates and consumes a token, returns user info + needs_password
+verify_magic_link(token)Validates and consumes a login token (rows with pending_email IS NULL), returns user info + needs_password

-invite_user(email, role)Creates user without password + magic link (owner/admin only; only owner can invite owner/admin roles)
+invite_user(email, role, display_name)Creates user without password + magic link (owner/admin only; only owner can invite owner/admin roles). display_name is required (non-empty, max 200)

 set_initial_password(password)Sets password for current user (only when password_hash IS NULL)